hdrpano/Hdrpano/README.md

 DJI-UXSDK-iOS
 DJIWidget

-This project uses Swift 5.5 Xcode 13
+This project uses Swift 5.5 Xcode 13.
+It is optimized for iOS 15

 This SDK simplify the use of keys and functions.
 For example: